sadovojav/yii2-image-thumbnail/README.md

 #### Attention
 ```
 Cache only: PLACEHOLDER_TYPE_URL
-If both "random" and "cache" are enabled, each colour will be cached
+If both "random" and "cache" are enabled, each color will be cached
 ```

 ### Watermark